skafos/BootFinder/readme.md

 ## Instructions

 #### Clone this project and *open the project using the .xcworkspace file.
 Not doing this will result in errors.

+Project Setup Steps:
+1. Clone or fork this repository.
+2. In the project directory, run pod install
+3. Open the project workspace (.xcworkspace)
+4. In your project's settings under General change the following:
+   * Display Name
+   * Bundle Identifier
+   * Team
+   * Any other settings specific to your app.
-If you want to change the model code to suit your purposes, see [here](https://github.com/skafos/boot-finder-model).
-See Skafos [documentation](docs.skafos.ai) for more information.
+5. If you want to change the model code to suit your purposes, see [here](https://github.com/skafos/boot-finder-model).
+**See Skafos [documentation](docs.skafos.ai) for more information.**

 Please let us know how we can make this better by contacting us at [info@skafos.ai](mailto:info@skafos.ai) or visiting our website.